 * Prepare students for technical work in high demand, high wage entry-level STEM jobs right out of high school -- educate for employability

-* Unlock student potential and build agency in the areas of technical ability, innovation, communication, leadership and entrepreneurship
+* Build student agency in the areas of technical ability, communication, adaptability, leadership and entrepreneurship

 * Form connections and a network with education and industry partners through mutually shared interests -- strengthen these relationships

 * Engage with the community through STEM-related events -- strengthen quality of engagement

 * Connect students to industry and business/industry professionals through work-based learning, internship, apprenticeship, and mentorship -- champion the dignity of work in all its forms

-* Align STEM offerings to current and future labor market demands
+* Align STEM offerings to current and future workforce demands and expanding industries

 * Participate in STEM project-based learning in an authentic, real-world context